 Back catalog migration

 Once you have new ingests utilizing Dynamic Delivery, we can then migrate your back catalog.
 This can be done in one of two ways:

 Transmux migration tool

 The transmux migration tool moves Video Cloud content from legacy delivery to Dynamic Delivery without re-transcoding.
 This allows for you to migrate your content much faster and easier than re-transcoding content.
 As such, it should be the preferred method of migration for most customers.
 The transmux tool will transform the existing renditions in your account to be compatible with Dynamic Delivery.
-To migrate your content via the transmux tool, please contact your account manager.
+To migrate your content via the transmux tool, please contact your Customer Success Manager.